 Sharma said, “Micromax believes that consumers in India have unique preferences with respect to mobile handsets.
 Therefore, the company has strategised on innovating, designing and using the latest technologies to develop products at affordable prices.
 In addition, Micromax also focuses on developing higher value premium products targeted at urban populations.”

 He further said, “Micromax sells mobile handsets that access networks on CDMA and GSM formats.
-In addition to different network access formats, our mobile handsets reflect various combinations of distinct features and functionalities, including weight, dimension, memory type and capacity, battery type, battery life and display type, as well as camera, video, GPS, Wifi, 2G or capability, sound, music, radio, and capabilities.”
+In addition to different network access formats, our mobile handsets reflect various combinations of distinct features and functionalities, including weight, dimension, memory type and capacity, battery type, battery life and display type, as well as camera, video, GPS, Wifi, 2G or 3G capability, sound, music, radio, Bluetooth and Messaging capabilities.”

 Micromax’s portfolio in divided in 12 handset categories — gravity, universal remote, gaming, 3G, marathon battery, multimedia, Qwerty, smartphone, dual SIM, utility, Android and touchscreen.